Semi-topologization in motivic homotopy theory and applications: Homotopy semi-topologization

 \section{Homotopy semi-topologization}

-In this section, we prove that the classes of B.G. and $\A^1$-B.G. presheaves of spectra remain invariant under semi-topologization.
-We prove similar results for $(s,p)$-bispectra.
-As a consequence, we will define the \emph{homotopy semi-topologization} ($\hosst$) functor on the level of motivic homotopy categories.
+We prove that the classes of B.G. and $\A^1$-B.G. presheaves of spectra are closed under semi-topologization.
+We prove similar results for $(s,\mathfrak{p})$-bispectra.
+Using these we define \emph{homotopy semi-topologization} on motivic homotopy categories.